 Automatic Audio Redaction

-One of the most common needs in video and audio requests that will be part of public record is the need for audio redaction in those files.
+One of the most common factors in regard to FOIA requests that contain audio and video files is the need for audio redaction in those files.
 For law enforcement agencies, things like driver’s license numbers, names, dates of birth, addresses, phone numbers, social security numbers, and other personal identification information (PII) are just a few pieces of information that need to be redacted in order to satisfy the request, be it for dissemination to the media, members of the public, or court.

 Introducing Studio Analytics